-How do I crop an image?
+How do I crop an image or picture?

 Cropping an image allows you to cut out any portion of the image you don't like or make an image smaller.
 This document contains the steps performed to crop an image in each of the major image editors.
 To the right is a visual example of a large image, such as an image scanned into the computer being cropped to a smaller image.